veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 ## Current Versions

+### Jenkins Plugin 2.1.1 - June 29, 2020

+> **If updating from 1.23: This update requires that you back up your Static Slave Templates (config.xml) and add them again if you are using any 1.X.X versions.
+They will be lost in the upgrade.**

+- Bug Fix : createDynamicAnkaNode remoteFS and launchMethod are being ignored

 ### Jenkins Plugin 2.1.0 - June 22, 2020

 > **This update requires that you back up your Static Slave Templates (config.xml) and add them again if you are using any 1.X.X versions.
 They will be lost in the upgrade.**